ovnstable/ovnstable-core/README.md

 10. Deploy new governance if new chain.
 Copy governance files if same chain
 11. Move rules of core contracts to governance in pkg/governance npx hardhat run scripts/move_core_to_gov.js --network bsc_usdt
-12. Add cash strategy in dict.strategies and core contracts in dict.contracts.
+12. Add cash strategy in core.strategies and core contracts in dict.contracts.
-13. Set percentage in anal.collateral after adding liquidity in cash strategy.
+13. Set percentage in core.collateral after adding liquidity in cash strategy.

 ## How to deploy new strategy: